kmkurn/berkuliah/README.md

 ## Contributing

-Please refer to our [wiki pages](https://github.com/kemskems/berkuliah/wiki) to get more information about how to contribute to this project.
+Please refer to our [How to Contribute](https://github.com/kemskems/berkuliah/wiki/How-To-Contribute) wiki page to get more information about how to contribute to this project.

 ## Authors